 - c.
-Essays (10%): Students write two essays of 75-100 words each.
-The second essay is also the Whole Person Assessment artifact (see below). - d.
+Essays (10%): Students write two essays of approximately 150 words each. - d.
 Exams (30%): Students take a total of four 100-point exams (see D2L for dates). - e.
-Final exam (20%): The final exam is cumulative.
-Per university policy, no early final exams are given.
+Final exam (15%): The final exam is cumulative.
+Per university policy, no

-f.
-Whole Person Assessment Requirements (0 / -10%)

-- (1).
-As stated in the General Education Handbook, the following competency applies to this course: 4B, Intercultural Knowledge and Engagement. - (2) For the WPA assignment, students write a composition in Spanish according to directions given by the instructor.
-Students upload the composition to the dropbox folder on D2L labeled WPA-GEN-Cultural Essay.
-Failure to submit the artifact correctly and on time results in a one letter grade deduction for the semester grade (-10%). - (3) It is the student's responsibility to ensure that he or she is "in compliance," meaning that the artifact has successfully been uploaded.
-Compliance is verified by checking for the assessment results in the student's WPA.
-If there is a problem, the student may receive notification by the professor/assessor through the student's ORU email address.
+- Whole Person Assessment Requirements (0 / -10%) - (1).
+This course addresses various criteria under ORU student learning outcome 4B, Intercultural Knowledge and Engagement. - (2) For the WPA assignment, students write a composition in Spanish according to directions given by the instructor.
+Students upload the composition to the dropbox folder on D2L labeled WPA-GEN-Cultural Essay. - (3) Artifacts not submitted electronically or incorrectly submitted receive a zero for that assignment.